Rational points on solvable curves over $\mathbb{Q}$ via non-abelian Chabauty: Introduction

 However, verifying the dimension hypothesis has been difficult, apart from certain special classes of curves.
 One such class, studied by Coates and Kim in \cite{CK}, is curves whose Jacobians are CM abelian varieties.

-\begin{thm}[\cite{CK}] Let $Y$ be a smooth projective curve over $\Q$ of genus at least $2$ whose Jacobian is a CM abelian variety.
-Then $Y$ satisfies the dimension hypothesis, and in particular, $Y(\Q)$ is finite. \end{thm}
+\begin{theorem}[\citet{CK}] Let $Y$ be a smooth projective curve over $\Q$ of genus at least $2$ whose Jacobian is a CM abelian variety.
+Then $Y$ satisfies the dimension hypothesis, and in particular, $Y(\Q)$ is finite. \end{theorem}

 The goal of the present paper is to generalize Theorem~\ref{th:ck0} to make it apply in slightly greater generality, and to show how this change can be used to substantially expand the class of curves over $\Q$ whose rational points can be proven finite via Kim's method.
 In particular, we get the following corollary from our Theorem~\ref{th:main0}.